 What databases do you use?

 Tessera uses trademark databases available from Corsearch.
-These include the US Federal and US State trademark databases as well as 30 trademark databases outside the US.
-These databases include: Australia, Austria, Benelux, Brazil, Canada, China, Czech Republic, Denmark, European Community, Finland, France, Germany, India, Ireland, Italy, Japan, Mexico, Norway, Poland, Portugal, Russia, South Korea, Spain, Sweden, Switzerland, United Kingdom.
+These include the US Federal and US State trademark databases as well as over 120 trademark registers outside the US.
+These registers include: Australia, Austria, Benelux, Brazil, Bulgaria, Canada, China, Czech Republic, Denmark, European Community, Finland, France, Germany, Hungary, India, International Register, Ireland, Italy, Japan, Mexico, New Zealand, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, WIPO.

 How experienced is the person who conducts the screening?